7 Brilliant Little Skills To Master Your Role As A Product Manager

-Her bosses came around to the fact that the roadmap was full of things that might not matter by the time they got around to launching them.
-Their resources were better spent experimenting and iterating.
+Her bosses came around to the fact that the roadmap was full of things that might not matter by the time they launched.
+Better to spend resources on experimenting and iterating.

-Speak up when you’re told to cut corners.
+So speak up when you’re told to cut corners.
 Call bullshit when you see it.
-It might be hard now, but not as hard as the one you’ll have when you’re stuck with a product no one wants.
+It might be hard now, but not as hard as when you’re stuck with a product no one wants.

 7. Use the old improv tactic: “Yes and…”